mdrodas/introsde/lab00/README.md

     ```
     * On your local repository, inside the folder for the session, create a folder called myworkspace.&nbsp;
     * Put your personal work in this folder.
 We will not push changes of our personal workspaces to github.&nbsp;
-        * If, however, you wish to push your changes to github, you will have to edit the .gitignore in the root of your local repo and remove "myworkspace" from it.
         * Then,&nbsp;at the end of each session of work, add your changes to your repository stash
            ```
             git add myworkspace